 12 James J. Przystup, "Japan-China Relations: Not Quite All about Sovereignty - But Close," Comparative Connections, vol. 6, issue 2, July 2004.

 13 In addition to the Yasukuni and territorial issues, several other incidents intensified the worsening of Chinese popular perception of Japan.
 In August 2003, 36 Chinese workers were infected by chemical weapons abandoned by the Japanese Imperial Army in Heilongjiang.
-In September, a group of some 2003, 36 Chinese workers were infected by chemical weapons abandoned by the Japanese Imperial Army in Heilongjiang.
-In September, a group of some 2003 and the transfer of the t 400 Japanese tourists was reported to have engaged Chinese prostitutes in Guangdong.
+In September, a group of some contents of the Army in Chinese workers were infected by chemical weapons abandoned by the Japanese Imperial Army in Heilongjiang.
+In September, a group of some contents of the Army in Chinese workers were infected by chemical weapons abandoned by the Japanese Imperial Army in the Japanese Im 400 Japanese tourists was reported to have engaged Chinese prostitutes in Guangdong.
 In October, a risqué skit by three Japanese students and one of their teachers in Shaan Xi provoked massive anti-Japanese demonstrations by local students.
 For a detailed account, see Peter Gries, "China's 'New Thinking' on Japan," The China Quarterly, vol. 184, Dec.
 2005, 831-850 and "Japan to ask China to prevent recurrence of flag burning," Japan Economic Newswire, Mar.
+26,

-26, Japan, The China Quarterly, vol. 209, 2004 14 "Japan downplays fallout from isle dispute on ties with China," Japan Economic Newswire, Mar.
+Japan, The China Quartery, Vol. 203, 2 2004

+14 "Japan downplays fallout from isle dispute on ties with China," Japan Economic Newswire, Mar.
 25, 2004.

 15 Sheila Smith, Japan Rearmed: The Politics of Military Power (Cambridge, MA: Harvard University Press, 2019), 118.

 16 "Japan Defense Agency set 3 scenarios of China attack," Japan Economic Newswire, Nov.
 7, 2004.

 17 Defense Agency of Japan, "National Defense Program Guideline, FY 2005-," Dec.
 10, 2004, 2-3.

 18 Author's phone interview, August 2019.
-On traditional U.S. reluctance to reaffirm the application of Article 5 to I treaty covers the Diaoyu/Senkaku Islands, marking a reduction in its policy ambiguity.19

-18 Author's phone interview, August 2019.
+On traditional U.S. reluctance to reaffirm the application of Article 5 to I 18 Author's phone interview, August 2019.
 On traditional U.S. reluctance to reaffirm the application of Article 5 to Diaoyu/Senkaku contingencies, see, Michael Green, Japan's Reluctant Realism: Foreign Policy Challenges in an Era of Uncertainty Power (New York: Palgrave, 2001), 86-87.